ViktoriiaTan/DSToolkits/report/report2.md

 ## Task 1

+In the milestone1 we created a .gitignore file in the root directory.
+It is essential for excluding non-essential or sensitive files (like passwords, API keys) from the version control system, ensuring a clean and secure codebase.
+For milestone 2, we updated our .gitignore by including myenv, data, pycache and other folders.
+* The exclusion of `myenv` helps prevent the buildup of individual environment configurations and dependencies, ensuring a separate and tailored development setup for each developer.
+* Excluding the `data` folder via .gitignore helps keep it efficient by avoiding large files, sensitive information, and irrelevant data.
+* Ignoring `pycache` directories avoids versioning Python bytecode files, which are machine and interpreter-specific, thus reducing repository noise and potential merge conflicts.

+We managed our .gitignore file by creating a special branch called gitignore-updates specifically for changes to .gitignore.
+Everyone could update this branch as needed and then merge these updates into their own work branches.
+When these feature branches are ready to merge into the main branch, they already include the latest .gitignore updates.
+This approach keeps our main branch organized and ensures that everyone works with the most current .gitignore settings.

 ## Task 2

 **What is a Hash function?
 What are some of the use cases?**

 A hash function is a special type of function in computing for implementing security.
 It takes input (which can be anything from a string of text to a file) and converts it into a fixed-size string of characters.
 This output, typically a sequence of numbers and letters (hash value/ hash code).